Simon’s move gives him independence and helps him connect with his community

 For Mackay father and son, Clinton and Malakai, growing their garden has brought many benefits.

-For 10 year-old Malakai, the best thing about gardening is the plants that he and his dad grow.
+For 12-year-old Malakai, the best thing about gardening is the plants that he and his dad grow.

 “We grow heaps of food – we started with cherry tomatoes and bok choy and now we have basil, rockmelon and lots of other plants,” he said.

-These tips have paid off for Malakai, who won first prize in the 2021 My Home Awards Children’s category in the Mackay area for his lovely garden.
+These tips have paid off for Malakai, who won runner up in the 2023 My Home Awards Young gardener category in the Mackay area for his lovely garden.

 Gardening has provided a connection into their community for Malakai and Clinton.